aut0maticjack/lazyweb/3D-Printing-TMC22xx-Quick-Guide.md

 * Maximum values to use, but try to use as far under these as you can:
     * TMC2208: `1.82V = 1.4A`
     * TMC2224: `1.0V = 2.0A`
-* Power off printer
+* Power off printer.
-* Plug X and Y motors in
+* Plug X and Y motors in.
-* Power on printer
+* Power on printer.

 ### Configure Firmware